New to Campus

 - Grace 001

-Phone Service in Residence Hall Rooms
+Telephone Service in Residence Hall Rooms

 Note: Modems do not work in residence hall rooms because residence halls are equipped with digital phone lines.

 If you are interested in purchasing a new computer or software check out the UST Tech Store.
 Apple and Dell as well as other vendors provide educational discounts on computers, printers, scanners and select software to the UST community.
-Buying a new computer FAQs.